 Computer Science at the University of Arizona has a long and distinguished reputation of excellence in the areas of systems, software, databases and theory.
 Our faculty perform high-quality, innovative teaching, and state-of-the-art research of high standard and true impact.
 The most recent U.S. News & World Report rankings place the department 43rd among graduate science programs nationwide.

-The department has 18 tenure-track and 9 teaching faculty, 38 Doctoral students and 31 Master's students.
+The department has 20 research and 8 teaching faculty, 49 Doctoral students and 30 Master's students.
 The size of the department offers you opportunities to engage closely with several faculty and pursue collaborative partnerships across campus.